NeedFulCabin3/the-daily-grind/README.md

 # The Daily Grind

-A lightweight, purely vanilla frontend comic layout designed to capture the hilarious, tragic lifecycle of a production incident.
+A comic layout designed to capture the hilarious, tragic lifecycle of a production incident.
 Built entirely using modern CSS grid structures and pure state changes—zero JavaScript required.

 ## Overview